 Gastrointestinal diseases such as constipation or IBS are highly prevalent worldwide.
-According to a recent large-scale study, more than 40% of persons worldwide suffer from at least one functional gastrointestinal disorder, 180 which are disorders related to any combination of motility disturbance, visceral hypersensitivity, altered mucosal, and immune function, altered gut microbiota and altered central nervous system processing.
+According to a recent largescale study, more than 40% of persons worldwide suffer from at least one functional gastrointestinal disorder, which are disorders related to any combination of motility disturbance, visceral hypersensitivity, altered mucosal, and immune function, altered gut microbiota and altered central nervous system processing.
 Here, we focus on gastrointestinal diseases that exhibit altered transit time.

 Slow transit through the small bowel may result in the overgrowth of bacteria in the small intestine, a condition known as small intestinal bacterial overgrowth (SIBO).
-Patients with SIBO typically have high bacterial densities in the small intestine (>105 colony forming unit (CFU)/mL) due to impaired peristalsis and insufficient washout of the bacterial mass into the colon.
-182 Moreover, slow transit through the small intestine provides a longer time for absorption of chyme resulting in reduced flow of the chyme into the colon, which in turn also slows down the transit rate through the colon.
-183 SIBO is prevalent among patients with IBS, 184 a condition characterised by abdominal pain or discomfort and associated with changes in bowel habits affecting more than a tenth of the general population.
-185 Patients with constipation-predominant IBS (IBS-C) exhibit prolonged CTT when compared with healthy controls in all regions of the colon.
-186 A recent study showed that IBS-C and diarrhoea-predominant IBS (IBS-D) patients have distinct faecal microbiome compositions and metabolomes.
+Patients with SIBO typically have high bacterial densities in the small intestine (>10 colony forming unit (CFU)/mL) due to impaired peristalsis and insufficient washout of the bacterial mass into the colon.
+Moreover, slow transit through the small intestine provides a longer time for absorption of chyme resulting in reduced flow of the chyme into the colon, which in turn also slows down the transit rate through the colon.
+SIBO is prevalent among patients with IBS, a condition characterised by abdominal pain or discomfort and associated with changes in bowel habits affecting more than a tenth of the general population.
+Patients with constipation-predominant IBS (IBS-C) exhibit prolonged CTT when compared with healthy controls in all regions of the colon.
+A recent study showed that IBS-C and diarrhoea-predominant IBS (IBS-D) patients have distinct faecal microbiome compositions and metabolomes.
 The microbiome of the patients was found to be classified according to predominant bowel habits, but not the severity of IBS symptoms.
-187 The microbiome differences observed between the two phenotypes of IBS are thus likely to be explained by differences in transit times, 188 as similar compositional differences have been observed when comparing healthy individuals with long and short gut transit, respectively.
-11
+The microbiome differences observed between the two phenotypes of IBS are thus likely to be explained by differences in transit times, as similar compositional differences have been observed when comparing healthy individuals with long and short gut transit, respectively.

 Diarrhoea and/or constipation are also often experienced by patients with inflammatory bowel disease (IBD) including Crohn's disease and ulcerative colitis, both characterised by inflammation in the gut.
-Is It has been observed that faecal levels of secondary bile acids in IBD patients were decreased during the flare episodes but not in the remission state.
+It has been observed that faecal levels of secondary bile acids in IBD patients were decreased during the flare episodes but not in the remission state.
 This may be explained by changes in CTT between the two states since flares are often accompanied by diarrhoea, which could limit the gut microbiota's conversion of bile acids into secondary bile acids.
 Nonetheless, both faecal water content and inflammatory markers were needed to predict the microbial enterotypes in IBD patients.

-bial enterotypes in IBD patients.
-191 Both constipation 192 and IBD 189 are risk factors for the development of colon cancer, which is the third most common cause of cancer worldwide.
-193 Colon cancer is, among other lifestyle factors, associated with Western-type diets and prolonged gut transit time, both of which can lead to an altered bile acid pool.
-82 194 Secondary bile acids at high physiological concentrations, especially deoxycholic acid and lithocholic acid are toxic to colonic cells as they induce apoptosis and cause DNA damage.
-195-198 Notably, tumours often occur in the distal part of the colon, 199 where fermentation of complex carbohydrates is less active and the microbiota is switching to proteolysis.
-123 200 Long CTT 192 201 as well as lack of fermentable dietary fibres202 may lead to enhanced proteolysis in the colon, which potentially could play a role in the pathophysiology of colon cancer.
-203 Conclusive results for the latter are scarce, but the interplay between CTT, diet and gut microbiome could be key in the prevention and management of gastrointestinal diseases.
+Both constipation and IBD are risk factors for the development of colon cancer, which is the third most common cause of cancer worldwide.
+Colon cancer is, among other lifestyle factors, associated with Western-type diets and prolonged gut transit time, both of which can lead to an altered bile acid pool.
+Secondary bile acids at high physiological concentrations, especially deoxycholic acid and lithocholic acid are toxic to colonic cells as they induce apoptosis and cause DNA damage.195-198 Notably, tumours often occur in the distal part of the colon, where fermentation of complex carbohydrates is less active and the microbiota is switching to proteolysis.
+Long CTT as well as lack of fermentable dietary fibres may lead to enhanced proteolysis in the colon, which potentially could play a role in the pathophysiology of colon cancer.
+Conclusive results for the latter are scarce, but the interplay between CTT, diet and gut microbiome could be key in the prevention and management of gastrointestinal diseases.